 Both these mice have the gene called the agouti gene that tends to produce fat, yellow pups, so we want to silence the expression of the gene if possible.
 There is a way.
 The mom of the brown mouse was fed B vitamins which silenced the gene.
 This produced brown pups with normal appetites resulting in a thin, healthy mouse.

 Without altering the genomic structure, agouti moms were then able to produce healthy brown pups of normal weight and less prone to diseases.
+Even more surprising, when the offspring become mothers themselves, their babies can also be healthy, even without further vitamin supplementation.
+The yellow variant had been silenced, and that muted effect was inherited by the offspring.

 In any case, your lifestyle choices may play a role in your future health status.